stephantul/tacosdetection/README.md

 ```
 @inproceedings{tulkens2016a,
   title={A Dictionary-based Approach to Racism Detection in Dutch Social Media},
-  author={Tulkens, St\'{e}phan and Hilte, Lisa and Lodwyckx, Elise and Verhoeven, Ben and Daelemans, Walter},
+  author={Tulkens, St\'{e}phan and Hilte, Lisa and Lodewyckx, Elise and Verhoeven, Ben and Daelemans, Walter},
   booktitle={Language Resources and Evaluation Conference},
   year={2016},
   organization={European Language Resources Association (ELRA)}